The Obsequities of an Egyptian Cat

 I looked upon the image that was majestically elevated behind a stone altar.
 Indeed, the god of this place was a dark hound with raised ears and piercing eyes.
 I lowered my head in reverence, but could not help glancing at the king, whose hands rested upon the altar in deep contemplation.
 After a quiet moment, he struck his breast and then turned to leave.
 I followed, but of course I was captivated by this visit and looked back at the image.
 One of my kind among the gods of Egypt !
 It was unforgettable.

-go to the western fields and run with the antelope,” he said, rubbing
+the western fields and run with the antelope,” he said,

 It was a bright morning when we set out, with Pharaoh¹s guard marching briskly ahead and the bowmen singing songs of valor.
 Many companions from the royal kennel joined us, Abaqer, the swift one, Kemu the black one, and the twin hounds from Libya, Tekenru and Teqeru.
 After crossing the river, we jumped with excitement, barely able to restrain ourselves from the woven ropes cinched to our leather collars while the kennel grooms also shouted with joy.
 Then to the north we journeyed, greeting villagers along the way.